radiolab81/smisdr/README.md

 Example app:

-- a small I/Q WAV player (or recorder) for the COHIRADIA project (https://www.cohiradia.org/de/)
+- a small I/Q WAV player (or recorder) for the COHIRADIA project (https://www.cohiradia.org/de/), see https://github.com/radiolab81/cohiplayer_smi

 The smisdr represents a very cost-effective approach/replacement for the ADALM2000, Red-Pitaya, or the obsolete FL2000 USB-VGA adapter (8-bit only).
 Usable DACs range from simple 8-10 bit R2R-ladder-DACs to common 12-14 bit parallel-DACs (and ADCs) from manufacturers like Analog, Microchip, or TI.